simonmichael/shelltestrunner/README.md

  program.
 Commands which have been indented by one or more spaces will not be affected.

- Run with `-- --help` to see some extra options provided by the test-framework library, including the useful `-t/--select-tests`, `-o/--timeout` and `-j/--threads`.
-These let you run tests selectively, or with a timeout, or in parallel for a nice speed boost.
-Here we run up to 8 tests at once, but only the ones with "args" in their name, and allowing no more than a second for each:
+ The test-framework library provides additional options which you can specify after `--`.
+Run `shelltest -- --help` for a list.
+Here are some useful ones:

+      -j NUMBER        --threads=NUMBER             number of threads to use to run tests -o NUMBER        --timeout=NUMBER             how many seconds a test should be run for before giving up, by default -t TEST-PATTERN  --select-tests=TEST-PATTERN  only tests that match at least one glob pattern given by an instance of this argument will be run
+                       --hide-successes             hide sucessful tests, and only show failures

+ Example: run all tests defined in or below the tests directory with "args" in their name, up to 8 in parallel, allowing no more than a second for each, showing only failures and the final summary.
+Avoid spaces between flags and values here (use <span style="white-space:nowrap;">`-targs`</span> not <span style="white-space:nowrap;">`-t args`</span> ):

-    shelltestrunner$ shelltest tests -- -j8 -targs -o1
+    $ shelltest tests -- -targs -j8 -o1 --hide
-    :tests/args.test:1: [OK]
-    :tests/args.test:2: [OK]

              Test Cases   Total
      Passed  2            2